-Eye movement data contains heterogeneous information, such as fixation details, dispersion information, etc. The second dataset used in this study contains both EEG and eye-tracking data [2].
+Eye movement data contains heterogeneous information, such as fixation details, dispersion information, etc. The second dataset used in this paper contains both EEG and eyetracking data [2].
 This dataset will be freely available to the academic community as a subset of the SEED dataset.
-As mentioned before, we extract DE features from EEG, and EYE movements, respectively.
+As mentioned before, we extract DE features from EEG and EYE movements, respectively.
 For DE EEG features, all the five frequency bands are used for each channel.
-For eye movements, we also extract DE features from five kinds of eye movement parameters: pupil diameter, dispersion, fixation duration, blink duration, and saccade.
+For eye movements, we also extract DE features from five kinds of eye movement parameters: 1) pupil diameter; 2) dispersion; 3) fixation duration; 4) blink duration; and 5) saccade.
 We use both linear dynamic system and moving average with the window of 20s to filter out the unrelated features for emotion recognition.
-Based on Table III, the total dimension of eye movement DE features for a sample is 64 ((4+8+4+8+8)×2).
+Based on Table III, the total dimension of eye movement DE features for a sample is 64 $[(4+8+4+8+8) \times 2]$.

 Then, we obtain the multiple modality DE features by combining eye movement signals and EEG data.
-Thus, we have two single modality DE features, and one multiple modality DE features.
-In other words, we have the 12 channel EEG-based DE features, the 12 channel EYE-based DE features, and the DE features combined from EYE and EEG data.
-Fig.10 shows the performance of single modality and multiple modality.
-As seen from Fig.10 (a), our learning method could provide a comparable or better performance than other classifiers.
-More importantly, in Fig.10 (b) the results obtained by multiple models with fusion methods outperforms the results of single modality, which shows that our method can extract more effective features from multiple modalities to enhance the emotion recognition accuracy.
-According to Fig.10, our learning model with 4 subnetwork nodes achieves the best performance with an average accuracy of 91.36%, which is nearly 5-10% boosted than single modality.
-Compared to the same type of fusion strategy-feature level fusion, our model could obtain nearly 8 percent boost.
+Thus, we have two single modality DE features and one multiple modality DE features.
+In other words, we have the 12 channel EEGbased DE features, the 12 channel EYE-based DE features, and the DE features combined from EYE and EEG data.
+Fig. 10 shows the performance of single modality and multiple modality.
+As seen from Fig. 10(a), our learning method could provide a comparable or better performance than other classifiers.
+More importantly, in Fig. 10(b) the results obtained by multiple models with fusion methods outperforms the results of single modality, which shows that our method can extract more effective features from multiple modalities to enhance the emotion recognition accuracy.
+According to Fig. 10, our learning model with four subnetwork nodes achieves the best performance with an average accuracy of 91.36%, which is nearly 5%-10% boosted than single modality.
+Compared to the same type of fusion strategy-feature level fusion, our model could obtain nearly 8% boost.